-Kateri Tekakwitha’s mother, who had been brought up by French settlers at Trois-Rivières, had been captured about 1653.
+Tekakwitha’s Algonkin mother, a Christian who had been brought up by French settlers at Trois-Rivières, had been captured about 1653.
 Shortly afterwards she had been chosen by a Mohawk to be his wife.
 In 1660 she was carried off by smallpox, along with her husband and her last-born child.
-Young Catherine, whose face was pock-marked and whose eyes were badly affected, almost died too.
+Young Tekakwitha, whose face was pock-marked and whose eyes were badly affected, almost died too.
 She was taken in by her uncle, the first chieftain of the village and a declared enemy of the Christian faith.

 In 1675 Father Jacques de Lamberville*, a Jesuit, entered her lodge for the first time.
 She revealed to him her desire to receive baptism.
-The ceremony took place on Easter Day, 1676, and the young Indian girl received the name of Kateri.
+The ceremony took place on Easter Day, 1676, and the young woman was given the name Catherine, which would be modified to Kateri.